Store Hours

 Protect Your Garden With Mulch

-Finish your planting by following it with compost and mulch.
-Mulch keeps your soil moist and controls weeds.
+Finish your flower bed with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger plants that bear more flowers and fruit.
-Compost and mulch can be DIY creations, but you can also purchase them in-store.
+It may help foster larger plants that bear more fruit and flowers.
+Mulch controls weeds and keeps your soil from drying out.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Redlands Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass, a pellet grill, or an outdoor rug to your balcony or patio.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Redlands Garden Center, online, or on our mobile app.
 Let's get growing together.

 695 E Hospitality Ln